namberino/namberino.github.io/content/posts/tvc-modeling.md

     thrust = peak_thrust * (10 * t / thrust_duration)**2
 ```

-We're basically modeling the quadratic rise here. we multiply the `t / thrust_duration` with 10 to normalize the data to a range of $[0, 1]$, this is basically the percentage time passed.
+We're basically modeling the quadratic rise here.
+We multiply the `t / thrust_duration` with 10 to normalize the data to a range of $[0, 1]$, this is basically the percentage time passed.
 Then we use the power of 2 to make this equation quadratic and the wholething with `peak_thrust` to get the thrust at $t$.
 This will give us a slow increase in the beginning and quick ramp up as time increases.

-Next, we'll implement the peak thrust phase:
+Next, we'll implement the peak thrust phase ($20%$ of total thrust duration):

 ```py
 elif t < 0.3 * thrust_duration: